DocShadrach/MyReaperFXs/README.md

 These effects are experimental tools focused on audio processing concepts, workflow ideas, and sonic experimentation inside REAPER.

-## Usage

-You are allowed to:

-- Use these JSFX effects inside REAPER
-- Load, run and test them for personal, non-commercial purposes

 ## How to add this repository to ReaPack

 1. Open **REAPER**